A much-improved Valley earned a point at early NPL Midlands pace-setters Belper Town.

 The game against the Nailers was like chalk compared to Monday's cheese against Shepshed Dynamo at Butlin Road with a fast-tempoed game with good football by both sides and an abundance of goal-mouth action.

-Harrison Nee had two early chances for Valley firstly blazing over from a good position before forcing a good reaction save out of Kieran Preston.
+Belper's James Tague saw a snapshot blocked by McNeil which was sandwiched by two good early Harrison Nee chances for Valley, firstly blazing over from a good position after being released by Callum Griffin and then forcing a good reaction save out of Kieran Preston after racing onto Mardenborough's flick-on.

-Preston was again on hand to keep out Callum Griffin's shot from inside the area after good work by Rivel Mardenborough before Valley keeper Marcus Bald made a fine save to tip over Jacob Gratton's powerful strike.
+Jonathan Wafula could only direct a header straight at Marcus Bald from Kevin Bastos' cross while Preston was again on hand to keep out Griffin's shot from inside the area after good work by Mardenborough

 The start of the second half saw some end-to-end action with Preston firstly stopping Keenan from deflecting a corner into his own net before James Tague fired wide of the post after debutant Isaac Adegoke's pass back had left Bald stranded out of position.